Price Up, Open Interest Down: Short Covering or Profit Taking?

 Second: the z-score uses a five-minute rolling window average.
 Even if the liquidation minute contains elevated buy volume, it is averaged with four surrounding quiet minutes.
 A single minute at 3× normal becomes a five-minute average of 1.4× normal, which prints as 0.3–0.5σ.
 Unremarkable.

-The cascade signature is a large price move with near-zero or negative buy_vol_z and falling OI.
+The cascade signature is a large price move with near-zero or negative Buy Volume Z-Score and falling OI.
 High move, low volume, falling OI.

 April 2: The pattern fires again, with a new layer

 The session ended.
 The OI had collapsed from 112M to 87M.
-The 60m NTI flipped to −10.4.
+The 60m Net Taker Imbalance flipped to −10.4.
 By every exit condition in the framework, the trade was finished.

 Eighteen hours later, STO-USDT was at $0.596 and the OI had rebuilt to 100.46M.